rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 * from 'Form A' to 'Form A.1' for recording rainfall in inches and 'Form A.2' for millimetres
 * and then from 'Form A.1' to 'Form 1090' ('Form A.2' to 'Form 1091' for millimetres), presumably to fit in with a wider Met Office/Government naming scheme

+The 'Form 1090' name (and 'Form 1091' for millimetres) is retained for the Daily Rainfall form the rest of DRain volumes period (1962) and beyond.

 <table border="0">
 <tr><td>
 <a href="page_images/W_6500_VII_18.form_name.jpg">